aviemet/useInertiaForm/README.md

 </form>
 ```

-The form data ojbect would look as such:
+The form data object would look as such:

 ```javascript
 {